Fabric Structure and Design Pinpoint Details

 The yarn bends from the top of the fabric to the bottom and covers two or more yarns.

-The yarn bends, cover a following yarn, bends again and reappears at the same fabric side.
+The yarn bends, covers a following yarn, bends again and reappears at the same fabric side.

 Free field

-These are the zones where the warp and weft yarns do not touch and do not change fabric side.
-Because of the free fields, floats are formed and the yarns in the weave may shift.
+These are the zones where the warp and weft yarns do not touch and do not change the fabric side.
+Because of the free fields, floats are formed, and the yarns in the weave may shift.

 Open field

-These are zones where neither warp nor weft threads occurs.
-The number of open field is important for air and water permeability.
+These are zones where neither warp nor weft threads occur.
+The number of open fields is important for air and water permeability.

-Identification of warp and weft in fabric are as follow:
+Identification of warp and weft in fabric are as follows:

-1. Warp yarn is more stronger and finer than weft yarn.
+1. The warp yarn is more robust and finer than weft yarn.

 2. Weft yarn has more crimp than warp yarn.

-3. The selvedge always runs in the lengthwise (warp) direction of all fabrics.
+3. The selvedge always runs in all fabrics’ lengthwise (warp) direction.

-4. Fancy or special function yarns are usually in the filling (weft) direction.
+4. Fancy or unique function yarns are usually in the filling (weft) direction.

-5. Most fabrics have lower elongation in warp direction.
+5. Most fabrics have lower elongation in the warp direction.

 6. The warp yarns is straighter and are more parallel in the fabric because of loom tension.

-7. Warp yarns tends to be smaller, are more uniform in structure and appearance and have higher twist.
+7. Warp yarns tend to be smaller, are more uniform in structure and appearance and have higher twists.

 • Fabric characteristics may differentiate between the warp and weft directions.
-For example: denim has a warp face and satin has warp floats and poplin has a weft rib.
+For example, denim has a warp face, satin has warp floats, and poplin has a weft rib.

 References: